Compare

 Azure is the stronger choice when Microsoft ecosystem depth matters most.

-Azure can be a strong fit if your company already depends on Microsoft 365, Entra ID, Windows Server, .NET, SQL Server, or other Microsoft services.
+Azure is the strongest fit when your company already depends on Microsoft 365, Entra ID, Windows Server, SQL Server, or enterprise Microsoft licensing — the integration is genuinely tight.

 When redu.cloud is better